 Atheists do not hate God.
-While Evangelical Christians will certainly suggest otherwise, I do not know of one atheist who hates God.
+While Evangelical Christians will certainly suggest otherwise, I do not know of one atheist who “hates” God.
 Think about it for a moment.
-Do atheists believe in the existence of the Christian God, or any other God, for that matter?
+Do atheists believe in the existence of the Christian God, or any other god, for that matter?
 Of course not, so it makes no sense to say that atheists hate a non-existent, mythical being.
-Surely even the densest of Christians can understand this.
+Surely, even the densest of Christians can understand this.
 If I asked Evangelicals, Do you believe in the existence of Odin, the Norse God? how do you think they would respond?
 I have no doubt Evangelicals would laugh and say, Odin is a mythical being.
 It would be silly of us to hate a being that doesn’t exist.
 Bingo.
-Just like the atheist and the Christian God.
+Just like atheists and the Christian God.

 Evangelicals often refuse to accept at face value what others say/believe about their God.
 When atheists deny the existence of the Christian God, Evangelicals say that atheists are suppressing their knowledge of this God.
 Supposedly, atheists KNOW that the Christian God exists, but they, having a hard heart and a seared conscience, deny his existence.
 Couldn’t the same be said of Christians who deny the existence of Odin?
 Christians KNOW that the Norse God exists, but they refuse to accept this, clinging to a God who is no God at all.

 The real issue for atheists is what Christians DO in the name of their God.
 It is Christians that are the problem, not their God.
 If Christianity was little more than a Kiwanis Club, I suspect that most atheist writers such as myself would put down their digital pens and turn their attention to other pursuits.
 However, because many Christians will not rest until the entire world worships their God and bows to their interpretation of an antiquated religious text, atheists, humanists, agnostics, and secularists are forced to do battle with Evangelical zealots.
-Believe me, I’d rather be writing about sports or photography, but as long as Evangelicals continue to clamor for a Christian nation governed by Christian laws, I intend to raise my objection to their theocratic ambitions.
+Believe me, I’d rather be writing about sports, photography, or train collecting, but as long as Evangelicals continue to clamor for a theocracy governed by Biblical law, I intend to raise my objection to their theocratic ambitions.

 Bruce, if Christianity doesn’t matter, why do you bother with it?